wailingko/Decadent-dough/src/content/about/index.md

 what_i_do:
   title: "What I Do"
   items:
-  - title: "Open Sesame"
-    description: "Baking is supposed to be relaxing and satisfying from the moment you open the oven door."

   - title: "Explore"
-    description: " Exploring the internet for interesting tasty dough recipes."
+    description: " Exploring social media for tasty dough recipes."

+  - title: "Bake"
+    description: "Everything tastes better when it's fresh out of the oven."

-  - title: "Decadent Dough Baker"
+  - title: "Tell"
-    description: "I am a passionate home baker.
-I love experimenting with and trying out different recipes at home."
+    description: "Learning whilst trying out different recipes at home."

 ---

-A passionate home baker who is dabbling around in code and exploring social media to find delicious recipes to try and experiment with.
-From making crispy sourdough to fluffy shokupan, I need to try it to taste the recipe.
-I created this blog to keep track of what I have tried.
-Enjoy the Decadent Dough Diaries
+A passionate home baker who is exploring social media to discover delicious baking recipes.
+I have a slight preference for savoury bakes but somehow end up making sweets that I share with others.
+I have created this blog to keep track of what I have tried.
+Enjoy the Decadent Dough Diaries!